agraef/midizap/README.md

     cp /etc/midizaprc ~/.midizaprc

 The ~/.midizaprc file, if it exists, takes priority over /etc/midizaprc, so it becomes your personal default midizap configuration.
-You can edit this file as you see fit, in order to customize existing or add your own application configurations, adjust the bindings for the MIDI controllers that you have, etc. (If you create any new configurations which might be useful for others, please consider submitting them so that they can be included in future releases.)
+The midizaprc file included in the distribution is really just an example; you're expected to edit this file to adjust the bindings for the MIDI controllers and the applications that you use.
+(If you create new configurations which might be useful for others, please consider submitting them so that they can be included in future releases.)

 It is also possible to specify the configuration file to be used, by invoking midizap with the `-r` option on the command line, e.g.: `midizap -r myconfig.midizaprc`.
 This is often used with more specialized configurations dealing with specific applications or MIDI controllers.